play-iot/qwe/micro/README.md

 It provides:

-- `Local service discovery` Helps to discover service that run in one java process.
+- `Service discovery` Helps to discover service that run in one java process.
 It is suitable for using in `IoT device`
 - `Cluster service discovery` Helps to discover service that run in cluster mode.
 It is suitable for using in `Cloud/bare meta server`